BawdyAnarchist/quBSD/Future_Development.md

 qb-cam/mic - webcam and mic get brought up with script

 qb-update - Update rootjails, create snapshots

-qb-create - While in guided mode, add option to enter "auto" for IP assignment

 usbjail - Make a dedicated dispjail for usb handling, with some embedded scripts for copying (usbvm too)